 8) Find your rag and cut it into strips – do this before you start your wreath

 To make your rag wreath you will literally tie pieces of fabric around your wire frame.
 So sit down with your fabric and spend some time cutting strips before you get on with crafting!

 It is up to you how big your strips are.
 Some people keep it very uniformed, but I prefer to make my strips rough and wild.
 You should do whatever you feel will work the best for your design, but I’d recommend that you make the strips around two inches wide and six inches long.
 You can always trim them later if you feel they are too big for your design.
 But cutting is much easier than adding!

 I’d use a thick ribbon for this, so that it’s durable and lasts.
 You do need a piece of chunky, fat ribbon, because the material makes these wreaths pretty chunky.

 10) Reinforce the wire if you need to

 If you are going to use long strips of heavy fabric then you may find that your frame becomes weighed down.
 If it splits, don’t worry, you can reinforce the joins with fabric.
-Keep your eye on this though, so you can firm up the structure sooner rather than later.
+Keep your eye on this, so you can firm up the structure sooner rather than later.
 I find it quite tricky to do if there’s already a lot of fabric on the frame.

 If you don’t feel as though this craft is for you, but you like the idea of having a rag wreath your home, then why not buy one?
 That way you could enjoy a pretty rag wreath and support an independent creator.
 There are lots of beautiful ones for sale on Etsy.